PEI-I1/FS_WebScrapper/README.md

 | `min` | `float` | Optional.
 Lowest value of price |
 | `max` | `float` | Optional.
 Highest value of price |

-***Note**: All parameters are optional, but if phones are wanted in a price range both min and max are needed.

 Returns a list of json objects.

 ------